drginm/generator-aem-application/README.md

 ## Supported subgenerators:

-All Subgenerators should be executed from the root path of your AEM application
+All Subgenerators should be executed from the root path of your AEM application unless specified

 ### Simple AEM Component
 ```bash